yanzd0609/Neueda/README.md

 # Neueda
 Neueda_Project_Group23
-This project is a stockt management system.
+This project is a stock management system.